Multimedia Production & Journalism Major

-Today’s media creators are expected to do it all: Photography, writing, videography, graphic design, web development.
-Drury Students do it all.
+Today’s media creators are expected to do it all: photography, writing, videography, graphic design, Web development.
+Drury students do it all.

-With this training, our graduates pursue careers in: filmmaking, news and sports reporting, video production, web development, public relations, and social-media management.
+With this training, our graduates pursue careers in filmmaking, news and sports reporting, video production, Web development, public relations and social media management.

 Our majors choose from one of two emphases:

 The multimedia production and journalism major must complete 36 hours of coursework: 33 hours of required courses and three hours of elective courses.
-All prerequisites must be completed prior to enrollment in the following courses.
+Students are strongly encouraged to find an internship during their time at Drury.

 Choose One Emphasis